justinvoelker/trakt-backup/README.md

 `https://trakt.tv/oauth/applications`

+When registering the application, use the redirect URI specified for device authentication.

 Once the app is registered, the `trakt-setup.sh` script can be used to store the two aforementioned keys in the `api-client` file.
 This will allow subsequent communication with the trakt.tv API to succeed.

 `$ ./trakt-setup.sh`